mthilton/TwitterBotRevamped/README.md

 # TwitterBotRevamped
 Takes current user listening data and creates and tweets out the song, artist, and song link.
+This repository is meant for view purposes only at the moment.
+Therefor the code isn't portable.
+This will be changed in the future but for now this is how it is.

 #Required Libraries
 - Spotipy